St. Louis Golf Chronology

 2011 Skip Berkmeyer wins his third Missouri Amateur title.
 The PGA announces that Bellerive CC will host the 2013 Senior PGA Championship and the 2018 PGA Championship.
 The U.S.G.A. names St. Louis CC as the site for the 2014 Curtis Cup Matches.
 Jim Holtgrieve captains the Walker Cup squad at Royal Aberdeen during the bi-annual matches.
 Lockhaven CC in Alton, Illinois, announces it will becoming a public facility.
 After a series of financial difficulties, Winghaven and Old Hickory CC are both taken over by new management.
 Ellen Port wins her fourth USGA Women's Mid-Amateur over Martha Leach.
 Jim Holtgrieve is announced as the Walker Captain for the 2013 Matches.

 2012 Steve Spray retires from St. Louis Country Club after 36 years as head professional.
+Grant Masson replaces him as head pro at the club.
 Ellen Port wins the USGA Women's Senior Championship in her first year of eligibility.

 2103 Bellerive CC hosts theSenior PGA Championship.
 Kohki Idoki outplays Kenny Perry and Jay Haas for the title.
 Ellen Port wins her second consecutive USGA Women's Senior Championship.
 This is her sixth USGA Championship, placing her 9th on the all-time list.
 Jim Holtgrieve captains the Walker Cup Team.

-2014 Ellen Port captains the USA Curtis Cup Team to a 13-7 victory over the team from Great Britain & Ireland.
+2014 Ellen Port captains the USA Curtis Cup Team to a 13-7 victory over the team from Great Britain & Ireland at St. Louis Country Club.
 The USA Team displayed a dominating performance, taking a 9-2 lead going into the Sunday singles matches.
 Phil Caravia wins the St. Louis District Amateur Championship with a 2&1 victory over Andy Frost at Sunset CC.
 Caravia also won the MAGA Old Warson Cup matches with a 19-hole victory over Alex Cusumano.
 Teddy Jones, a senior at Central Missouri, wins the Metropolitan Amateur at Westwood CC.
 Ellen Port captures the Metropolitan Women's Amateur at Forest Hills and then also wins her 9th Missouri Women's Amateur.